gatewaycat/iowa-liquor-sales2/README.md

 _See [3-time-series.ipynb](3-time-series.ipynb)_

 The market has been growing since 2012.
-However, growth is mostly driven by vodka and whiskey
+However, growth is mostly driven by vodka and whiskey, and more recently, Liqueur.

 ![Sales by category since 2012](3-time-series-1.png)